ValhallaVET/awesome-vechain/README.md

 - [Assetlink Manager](https://medium.com/@vechainofficial/introducing-assetlink-a-joint-supply-chain-management-application-of-xiamen-innov-corelink-and-4ce7d114f118) - AssetLink Manager is the first enterprise-grade supply chain management solution presented on VeChainThor. -- Find more information on the community [wiki](https://www.reddit.com/r/Vechain/wiki/index#wiki_2.7_what_are_dapps_on_vechain.3F)
 - [DECENT.bet](https://medium.com/@vechainofficial/vechain-enters-into-partnership-with-decent-bet-303acc9c2bf1) - Decent.bet (DBET) is a transparent, smart contract based sports betting platform and online casino. -- Find more information on the community [wiki](https://www.reddit.com/r/Vechain/wiki/index#wiki_2.7_what_are_dapps_on_vechain.3F)
 - [DB SChenker](https://medium.com/@vechainofficial/vechain-and-db-schenker-pioneer-in-the-use-of-blockchain-for-the-logistics-industry-55941c048070) - DB Schenker has developed a supplier evaluation system with VeChainThor platform.
 This is the first time that blockchain is used for supplier management purposes. -- Find more information on the community [wiki](https://www.reddit.com/r/Vechain/wiki/index#wiki_2.7_what_are_dapps_on_vechain.3F)
+- [My Story™](https://www.dnvgl.com/news/dnv-gl-launches-my-story-the-blockchain-based-solution-to-tell-the-product-s-full-story-113549) - the blockchain based solution to tell the product’s full story
 - [Vexchange Beta](https://vtho.exchange/) - Instantly swap VTHO and VET on Main-net - Currently not aided nor supported by VeChain Foundation

 ## Developer resources

 In general VeChainThor is mostly compatible to the Ethereum blockchain.
 It currently uses the same Ethereum Virtual Machine and the same smart contract development language - Solidity.
-Due to the improvements which benefit users and enterprises, libraries or SDKs are required for development compatibility with existing tools like Truffle or Remix.
+Due to the improvements which benefit users and enterprises, libraries or SDKs are required for development compatibility with existing tools like [Truffle](https://truffleframework.com/) or [Remix](https://remix.ethereum.org/).

 ### Source code & Projects